How to Build Your Schufa Score in Germany: A Newcomer's 5-Step Guide

 How long does it take to build a Schufa score from zero?

 Expect 6 to 12 months to establish a solid initial score.
-Reaching the 'very good' range (above 95% in the old system, or above 800 in the new system) typically takes 2 to 3 years of consistent positive behavior.
+Reaching a top band (the 'good' to 'excellent' range, roughly 709 and above in the new system, or above 95% in the old one) usually takes 2 to 3 years of consistent, on-time payments.
 Having no history is neutral, not negative.

 Does Schufa consider my nationality or country of origin?